Fleshgod Apocalypse: Labyrinth (2012–2016)

-Fleshgod Apocalypse's third album is entitled Labyrinth, and was released on 16 August 2013, in Europe, and on 20 August 2013, in North America, by Nuclear Blast.
-Labyrinth was recorded with Stefano Morabito at 16th Cellar Studio.
-It features guest contributions, and is a concept album about the myth of Labyrinth of Knossos and its analogies to modern times.
+Fleshgod Apocalypse's third album, Labyrinth, was released on 16 August 2013, in Europe, and on 20 August 2013, in North America, by Nuclear Blast.Stefano Morabito recorded Labyrinth at 16th Cellar Studio.
+It features guest contributions, and is a concept album about the Labyrinth of Knossos and its analogies to modern times.

 King, Trionfera's departure, and Riccardi's departure (2016–2018)

-Fleshgod Apocalypse's fourth album entitled King was released on 5 February 2016.
-The work was an important success, peaking at #27 in the Billboard Chart.
+Fleshgod Apocalypse released their fourth album, King, on 5 February 2016.
+The work was successful, peaking at #27 in the Billboard Chart.

-On 10 October 2017 the band announced that Tommaso Riccardi had left the band.
-He was replaced by drummer Francesco Paoli who returned to lead vocals and rhythm guitar, while guitarist Fabio Bartoletti from Deceptionist joined the band on lead guitar (replacing Cristiano Trionfera, who had departed without an announcement from himself or the band).
-The band tapped David Folchitto as their live touring drummer, who stayed with the band for two years.
+On 10 October 2017, the band announced that Tommaso Riccardi had left.
+He was replaced with drummer Francesco Paoli, who returned to lead vocals and rhythm guitar.
+Fabio Bartoletti from Deceptionist joined the band on lead guitar, replacing Cristiano Trionfera, who had departed without an announcement.
+The band recruited David Folchitto as their live touring drummer.
+He stayed with the band for two years.

 Veleno, official new members, and No (2019–2023)

-In 2019 Fleshgod Apocalypse released their fifth album, Veleno.
-The album continued and expanded on the style they had honed with King, and was accompanied by the release of two music videos directed by Giovanni Bucci for the songs "Sugar" and "Monnalisa".
-Loudwire named it one of the 50 best metal albums of 2019 and Metal Hammer ranked it 11th in their 2021 list of 25 best symphonic metal album of all time.
-In April 2019, it was announced that the band would be touring with Hypocrisy in North America with a string quartet.
+In 2019, Fleshgod Apocalypse released their fifth album, Veleno.
+The album continued and expanded on the style of King, and was accompanied with two Giovanni Bucci-directed music videos for the songs "Sugar" and "Monnalisa".
+Loudwire named it one of the 50 best metal albums of 2019, and Metal Hammer ranked it 11th in their 2021 list of 25 best symphonic metal album of all time.
+In April 2019, the band announced that they would tour with Hypocrisy in North America with a string quartet.

 In February 2020, Eugene Ryabchenko from Vital Remains became the band's new live drummer.
 Fleshgod Apocalypse was supposed to do another round of American shows with The Agonist in 2020, but this tour was for the most part cancelled due to the COVID-19 pandemic.
-The band has resorted to streaming on YouTube to host Q&A sessions with fans, as well as livestreaming a virtual concert at Bloom Studio in Rome in August.
-A video for an acoustic version of "The Day We'll Be Gone" was released on 23 October 2020, whereupon it was announced that soprano Veronica Bordacchini, guitarist Fabio Bartoletti and drummer Eugene Ryabchenko had officially joined the band.
+The band resorted to streaming on YouTube to host Q&A sessions with fans, as well as livestreaming a virtual concert at Bloom Studio in Rome in August.
+A video for an acoustic version of "The Day We'll Be Gone" was released on 23 October 2020, whereupon they announced that soprano Veronica Bordacchini, guitarist Fabio Bartoletti, and drummer Eugene Ryabchenko had officially joined the band.

-On 18 December 2020, the band released a new EP titled No along with a new music video for the title track.
+On 18 December 2020, the band released the EP No along with a new music video for the title track.
 In January 2021, they released a cover of Blue (Da Ba Dee).